Music in the Daily Life of Vermeer: The Shawm (1)

 Originally, members of the Waits were night watchmen or wakemen (hence their name) to "pipe watch" in palaces, castles, camps and walled towns at stated hours in case of alarm.
 They also signaled the principal times of the day.
 Another mansion was to wake certain persons at appointed hours by playing under their window.
 But soon they were required to herald the various processions (both secular and religious) and visits of high-ranking personalities.

 Waits generally favored wind instruments since they were best suited for the open air music.
 The preferred instrument was the shawm or "hoyboy" (from the French "hautbois"), called then "wayte-pipe" or simply "wayte."
-Furthermore, trumpets, cornetts and afterwards the curtal (dulcian) were the common instruments of the Waits.
+Furthermore, trumpets, cornetts and afterward the curtal (dulcian) were the common instruments of the Waits.
 Their summed playing provided an exceptionally rich blend of tonalities.
 Besides the English and Scottish Waits (see The Bagpipe), the German "Stadtpfeifer" gained great fame in its time.3 In the Netherlands we find the "stadspijpers."
 Brussels and Antwerp competed with one another to demonstrate their prosperity by maintaining fully equipped official town bands.

 Loud Music (Oriental)